e-id/app/INSTALL.md

 * You can test the app using this command:
   - `npm run test`
 * The test result opens in your default browser

+## For administrators

+Administrators can add the application to startup applications without displaying any feedback to the user (aka "silent mode").

+`"Open e-ID" --quiet-mode`

+It's also possible to quit the application on successfull startup.

+`"Open e-ID" --quiet-mode --exit-on-success`